 Just as

-quickly as the feeling of panic came, it disappeared as I laugh at myself,
+quickly as the feeling of impendinng doom came, it disappeared as I laugh at myself,

-being startled by tricks of the eye.
+being startled by nightly tricks of the eye.
 Focusing back on the t.v., I settle in to

-enjoy my remaining time with George.
+enjoy my remaining time with George.and his gorgeous hair.
 I jump, startled once again, but this time

-by the extremely loud booming hum of the refrigerator.
+by the extremely loud booming hum of the refrigerator, which sounds more like a hungry chainsaw in search of its food.
 It has never been this

 loud before.
-Frowning from the audio assault, I must pee and pee badly.
+Frowning, as if pained from the audio assault, I must pee and pee badly.
 I

-gather myself to scurry past the cold loud kitchen to the powder blue bathroom.
+gather myself to scurry past the cold loud kitchen to the powder blue bathroom down the hall.

 Why have I